Rotorua – Guide for Backpackers

 We also love the canopy tour, a 3-hour journey deep into virgin native New Zealand forest.
 Stand up to 22m high in the forest, zip-lining from tree to tree.

-Discover local culture of Rotorua
+Discover the local culture of Rotorua

 Rotorua is a perfect example of living history, the term often used to describe the city applies perfectly to this mix of technology, ancient beliefs and ancient geothermal wonders.
 The many Maori villages (Maraes) in Rotorua await you to share their stories, legends, songs and myths.
-Immerse yourself in the rich Maori culture in one of the three main villages: Tamaki Maori village, Whakarewarewa thermal village, and the Buried village.
+Immerse yourself in the rich Maori culture in one of the three main villages: Tamaki Maori village, Te Puia, Whakarewarewa thermal village, and the Buried Village.

 You will be treated with traditional food like the Hangi, a roast cooked with your help in an oven underground, while an elder tells you the story of his ancestors.
 The young warriors will train for combat in front of you and teach you their famous Haka dance.
 Be prepared with the Maori etiquette by checking out our guide on what to do when entering a Marae.